North Dakota State Flag

 The North Dakota Legislative Assembly approved the design on March 3, 1911.
 The original law did not specify exact colors or proportions.
 Infantry regiments across the country carried similar banners from 1890 to 1904.
 Each unit added its own designation to the scroll beneath the eagle.

 Legislators refined the specifications in 1943 to match the original military banner more closely.
 In 1951, North Dakota formed a commission to evaluate the flag.
 The commission proposed a new design featuring wheat and a sunset.
-The proposal failed in 1953.
+The proposal failed in 1953, and the original design remained aligned with the Peace Garden State identity.

 North Dakota State Flag Eagle